Quantum limit of precision for phase estimation in squeezing-enhanced interferometry with a single-mode readout

-The ultimate limit of squeezing-enhanced interferometry, optimized over all possible measurements, is given by the quantum Fisher information (QFI) \cite{Helstrom-book} of the output light on the phase difference between the interferometer arms.
+The ultimate limit of squeezing-enhanced interferometry, optimized over all possible measurements, is given by the quantum Fisher information (QFI) \cite{Helstrom-book} of the output light about the phase difference between the interferometer arms.
 It was found that in the case of two-mode readout (both interferometer outputs are measured), the QFI is given by $\mathcal{F}_0=|\alpha|^2e^{2r}+\sinh^2r$, where $\alpha$ is the amplitude of the input coherent state and $r$ is the squeezing parameter of the input squeezed vacuum \cite{Jarzyna12}.
-It was also found that in the scenario where the number of photons is measured in both interferometer output modes, the classical Fisher information on the difference phase is also given by $\mathcal{F}_0$ \cite{Pezze08,Lang13}, which means that the measurement of photon number in two modes is optimal.
+This formula gives the scaling $\mathcal{F}_0\sim\langle \hat N_+\rangle^2$, where $\langle \hat N_+\rangle$ is the mean total number of photons in the interferometer, which is the fastest possible scaling known as the Heisenberg limit of sensitivity \cite{Giovannetti04}.
+It was also found that in the scenario where the number of photons is measured in both interferometer output modes, the classical Fisher information about the difference phase is also given by $\mathcal{F}_0$ \cite{Pezze08,Lang13}, which means that the measurement of photon number in two modes is optimal.

-However, a two-mode readout is often difficult to realize in practice, and, for example, it is considered unfeasible in gravitational interferometry for a number of technical reasons.
+However, a two-mode readout is often difficult to realize in practice, and, for example, it is considered unfeasible in gravitational wave interferometry for a number of technical reasons \cite{Hild09,Ligo11,Aasi13,Tse19,Ganapathy23}.
 In this paper, we analyze a single-mode readout of a squeezing-enhanced Mach-Zehnder interferometer (MZI) and calculate the single-mode QFI on the difference phase.
 The state of a single output mode is generally mixed, which complicates the calculation of QFI, in contrast to the two-mode readout, where the state is pure.
-However, it was recently shown that QFI has a compact expression for a Gaussian state with a known Williamson decomposition \cite{Safranek19}.
+However, it was recently shown that the QFI has a compact expression for a Gaussian state with a known Williamson decomposition \cite{Safranek19}.
 Since the single-mode state is Gaussian and its Williamson decomposition can be readily obtained, the calculation of QFI is straightforward.
-We show that the single-mode QFI on the difference phase is also given by $\mathcal{F}_0$, which means that the single-mode readout is optimal.
+We show that the single-mode QFI about the difference phase is also given by $\mathcal{F}_0$, which means that the single-mode readout is optimal and provides the Heisenberg scaling in the absence of loss.

 \textit{Field transformation in MZI}.
 We consider an MZI with coherent light in one input and a squeezed vacuum in another, as shown in Fig.~\ref{fig:MZI}, which is equivalent to the Michelson interferometer considered by Caves \cite{Caves81}.